goschtl/zope/zope2book/trunk/source/Security.rst

 are the advanced concepts of *ownership* and *executable content*.
-Zope uses ownership to associate objects with users who create them, and executable content refers to objects such as Scripts, DTML Methods and Documents, which execute user code.
+Zope uses ownership to associate objects with users who create them, and executable content refers to objects such as Scripts, which execute user code.

 For small sites with trusted users you can safely ignore these advanced issues.
 However for large sites where you allow untrusted